Salaries in New Zealand

 New Zealand wages vary greatly by industry and we also record regional variations: as a guideline, salaries are higher where the cost of living and housing is dearer.

-The median, or middle, income in New Zealand was just under NZ$49,000 in 2016.
+The median income in New Zealand is just under NZ$25,50 per hour as of mid-2020 (NZD$53,040 per annum based on a 40-hour week).
 There is also a minimum wage in New Zealand, but it will not meet the threshold to get any work visa.

 Salary proportional to qualification level